Wisdom-Himura/Bitcoin-1.0-For-Windows/README.md

 - 👋 Hi, I’m Wisdom Himura
-- 👀 This is bitcoin first generation..
+- 👀 This is first generation of Bitcoin Software..
 I have compile it into bitcoin.exe from sources code for Windows..
 - 🌱 Enjoy it..

 For Some Coffee :<br>